Olex2/Olex2Manual/Sucrose/03_refining.md

 	![Incorrectly Positioned Hydrogen](/images/Incorrectly_positioned_hydrogen.png)

 6. To optimise the hydrogen atom positions there are two options: multiple refinement cycles using Refine may see the hydrogen atom(s) rotate onto the Q-peak (sometimes updating the weighting scheme, see point 9 below, helps the refinement escape the false minimum and to rotate the H-atom(s) into the correct position).
-Alternatively, select a hydrogen atom and then in `@Toolbox Work` choose £Fit£ option from the £Select group or atom(s)and then...£ tool.
+Alternatively, select a hydrogen atom and then in `@Toolbox-Work` choose £Fit£ option from the £Select group or atom(s)and then...£ tool.
 Once in **Fit** mode, holding the **SHIFT** key down and left mouse button whilst dragging the relevant hydrogen atom allows you to move the hydrogen atom into the desired position.
 Press **ESC** when finished.
 Repeat if more than one atoms needs to be relocated.

 	>OLEX2 When in the **Fit** mode it is possible to rotate the structure to see if the relocated hydrogen atom is now on the Q-peak.
 Remove your finger from the mouse and **SHIFT** key, hold the **LEFT MOUSE** button down and move the mouse.